Change to a Natural Toothpaste for a Safer Teeth Cleaning Experience

 - Tip out a small amount onto a saucer when it is time to clean your teeth and keep dipping your toothbrush into the mixture.

-Just one word of warning about this recipe is: do not use it if you have amalgam fillings because they contain mercury and the peroxide releases this toxic mercury from the fillings.
+Just one word of warning about this recipe: do not use it if you have amalgam fillings because they contain mercury and the peroxide releases this toxic mercury from the fillings.

 Make a natural mouth wash to use after cleaning your teeth